healthyregions/oeps/metadata/Access_MOUDs.md

 In our approach, a travel time is calculated from the center of each census tract, to the center of another census tract, up to 90 minutes away.
 These time tables are calculated for across the country, and can be referenced by tract FIPS (unique ID) code.

+For 2025 access metrics, the impedance-adjusted travel time (Minutes2) is calculated as 2 × the car travel time (Minutes).
+This doubles the base travel time to approximate delays from congestion, traffic, and other non-ideal travel conditions.

 ### Description of Data Processing:
 Data was identified, wrangled, cleaned, and prepared for analysis.
 For 2019 locations that needed geocoding, we used the [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/vignettes/tidygeocoder.html) package in R, as well as supplemental geocoding through University of Chicago Library GIS services.
 Data extracted in 2025 was already complete with spatial coordinate information.